JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 Prodecural implementation would just be using a 2D array passed to and from functions.

+## Hash tables
+Hash tables are used in dictionaries and let data be found in a list in O(1) time.
+They result in key-value pairs.

+Position of data in a hash tables is calculated with a **hash function** / **hashing algorithm**.
+Hash tables are just arrays, accessed as normal, but they require key-value pairs.
+This is becuase the hash fucntion needs to be applied to a **key** coresponding to the value, to get a new memory address in the array.
+The key is not the actual array position!!!
+If there is no key one can be made out of the value by adding up its ASCII if its a string.
+The key should be stored with the data.

+A hash function should:
+- return the same array position for the same key
+- be fast to compute
+- use little memory
+- have a uniform distribution of hash values (array positions)
+  - therefore result in **few collisions** - where unique keys result in the same hash value
+  - and minimsl clustering - where the table gets filled up in common collision spots.

+Hash tables are larger than the number of items in the table, optimally by about x1.33.
+The larger the number of postions in the array the more space is wasted, but the more free room the table has to store all the data with a lower chance of getting an collision.

+Searching, adding and removing values ina hash table is very efficient.

 ## Graphs

+1
+1

+1
+1
+1
+1

 ### Directed graphs

+1

+1
+1
+1
+1

 ### Undirected graphs

+1
+1
+1

+1

+1

 ## Trees
 ![image](https://user-images.githubusercontent.com/72783315/168257022-a7303f2f-d6ae-4ea0-a485-ffc20c3cf228.png)